WasmEdge/docs/docs/start/getting-started/quick_start_redhat.md

 ... ...
 ```

-From another terminal window, do the following.
+From another terminal window, do the following:

 ```bash
 $ curl http://localhost:8080/echo -X POST -d "Hello WasmEdge" Hello WasmEdge
 ```

-To learn more about how to run JavaScript apps in WasmEdge.
+To learn more about how to run JavaScript apps in WasmEdge, see the following:

 - [The WasmEdge QuickJS runtime](https://github.com/second-state/wasmedge-quickjs)
 - [AI inference application examples](https://github.com/second-state/wasmedge-quickjs/tree/main/example_js/tensorflow_lite_demo)